flowdock/api-docs/docs/Authentication.md

 | code           | The code returned as part of the redirect from the Flowdock API. |
 | redirect_uri   | The URI registered with the application. |

-When using `password` grant type, the following additional fields are used to authenticate the request:
+When using `password` grant type, the following additional fields are used to authenticate the request and DO NOT add an Authorization header:

 | Field          | Description                       |
 | -------------- | --------------------------------- |